sailfishos/docs.sailfishos.org/Tools/Sailfish_SDK/Installation/README.md

   - On Arch Linux the package libxcrypt-compat must be installed

-### libxcb-xinerama0 (Ubuntu 24.10 only)
+### libxcb-xinerama0 (Ubuntu 24.10 and newer)

-This package is missing from some installations of Ubuntu 24.10 (at least) and must be installed manually.
+This package is missing from some installations of Ubuntu 24.10 and newer and must be installed manually.

 #### Modern bash